Training Variable Sequences with Data-Centric Parallel

 To address these challenges, we propose Data-Centric Parallel, an innovative approach that transforms parallel training with data awareness.
 Instead of fixing all configs during training, our method adaptively change parallel and other settings driven by the incoming data, significantly improving computational efficiency and reducing communication overhead.

 As shown in Figure 2, our method consists of two main stages: data profile and data-centric runtime.
-In data profile stage, we classify videos by size and determine optimal settings for each sequence through fast dual-layer profile.
-At runtime, we first enqueue videos into the batch until it's full, and then dynamically balance each sequences using two strategies:
+In data profile stage, we classify sequences by size and determine optimal settings for each sequence through fast dual-layer profile.
+At runtime, we first enqueue sequences into the batch until it's full, and then dynamically balance each sequences using two strategies:

-• Intra-data balance: adjusts the intrinsic settings (e.g., batch size, sequence parallel size) of the sequence.
+• DCP-intra: adjusts the intrinsic settings (e.g., batch size, sequence parallel size) of the sequence.

-• Inter-data balance: optimizes among multiple sequences (e.g., gradient accumulation) without changing intrinsic settings.
+• DCP-inter: optimizes among multiple sequences (e.g., gradient accumulation) without changing intrinsic settings.

-• Pyramid Activation Checkpointing - Adaptive Recompute for Any-Size Videos
+• Pyramid Activation Checkpointing - Adaptive Recompute for Variable Sequences

 Figure 3: Demonstration of pyramid activation checkpointing.
-We apply different ckpt ratios for different sizes of videos, and trade sequence parallel for extra memory due to less ckpt.
+We apply different ckpt ratios for different sizes of sequences, and trade sequence parallel for extra memory due to less ckpt.

-As illustrated in Figure 3, in any-size videos training, video sizes and their memory consumption are highly varied, with short videos using less memory and long videos using more.
-Selective activation checkpointing are limited by longer videos, as longer videos typically require multi-gpu or even intra-node sequence parallelism if reducing recomputing.
+As illustrated in Figure 3, sequence sizes are highly varied in variable sequences training, with short sequences using less memory and long sequences using more.
+Selective activation checkpointing are limited by longer sequences, as they require multi-gpu or even intra-node sequence parallelism if reducing recomputing.

-Building upon our data-centric parallel approach, we propose pyramid activation checkpointing, which adaptively applies different ckpt ratios based on video sizes.
-This approach significantly improves throughput for the shorter videos by less recomputing, while maintaining communication overhead for longer videos, which is even more beneficial in datasets where shorter videos dominate.
+Based on DCP, we propose Pyramid Activation Checkpointing (PAC), which adaptively applies different ckpt ratios based on sequence sizes.
+This approach significantly improves throughput for the shorter sequences by less recomputing, while maintaining communication overhead for longer sequences, which is even more beneficial in datasets where shorter sequences dominate.

 Evaluations

-End-to-End Speedups - How Fast Can DCP Train?
+End-to-End Speedups - How Much Can DCP Speed Up?

-Imbalance Analysis - How is Computation Imbalance with DCP?
+Imbalance Analysis - How is Imbalance with DCP?

 Parallel Analysis - Why Should We Determine Parallel Size by Data?